mrbusche/recipesapp/posts/beefy-skillet-lasagna.md

 - Saute vegan beef
 - Add garlic clove, saute 30 seconds
 - Add milk, marinara, noodles, nutritional yeast, and water.
 Make sure noodles are mostly covered in liquid.
-- Bring to a boail, cover, and lower the heat.
+- Bring to a boil, cover, and lower the heat.
 Simmer for 25 minutes
 - Once noodles are done add in spinach and salt

 [Source](https://vegantraveleats.com/beefy-skillet-lasagna/)